-(43)“Run−out slide” means a water slide where the rider does not exit into a plunge pool, but has a deceleration area that permits the patron to stop before exiting the slide flume.
+(41) “Run−out slide” means a water slide where the rider does not exit into a plunge pool, but has a deceleration area that permits the patron to stop before exiting the slide flume.

+(41m) “Safety data sheet” means written information that details the hazards associated with a chemical and gives information related to its safe use.

-(44)“Slide terminus” means the last 10 feet (3.05 meters) of a slide flume discharging into a pool or water attraction.
+(42) “Slide terminus” means the last 10 feet (3.05 meters) of a slide flume discharging into a pool or water attraction.

+(42m) “Spectator area” means a designated area for people to observe or watch an activity in a pool.

-(45)“Superchlorination” means the addition of an oxidizing product such as chlorine to pool water to raise the level of oxidizer to at least 10 ppm.
+(43) “Superchlorination” means the addition of an oxidizing product such as chlorine to pool water to raise the level of oxidizer to at least 10 ppm.
 “Superchlorination” is sometimes referred to as “superoxidation”.